tonymullen/ups-website/src/partials/f16se/hw/hw7-AngularSPA-description.html.md

 ## Grade weighting & lateness

 This assignment has a weight of 10 within the individual assignments portion of your overall grade.
-Full credit for this assignment depends on the entire contents of the book work from chapter 3 on having been satisfactorily completed.
+Full credit for this assignment depends on the entire contents of the book work from chapter 3 on having been satisfactorily completed, with **all requested screenshots** posted on GitHub.
 This assignment (i.e. the completed book work) will be accepted for partial credit up to 4 days late, with a penalty of 20% per day.

 ## Submission